Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.md

 This way, JavaScript can connect and dynamically manipulate the DOM because it can read and understand its object-based format.
 This makes it possible to add, modify contents or perform actions on web pages.

-But there is a problem!
+But hey!
+There is a problem.
 Though not with the DOM.

 Every time the DOM changes, the browser would need to recalculate the CSS, run layout and repaint the web page.

-And with Single Page Application (SPA) where JavaScript updates the DOM much more than they have to.
+And with Single Page Application (SPA) whereby JavaScript updates the DOM much more than they have to.
 Things become slower due to the process in the browser workflow after DOM manipulation.

 So we need a way to minimize the time it takes to repaint the screen.

 This is where the Virtual DOM comes in.

 As the name implies, it is a virtual representation of the actual DOM.
 It uses a strategy that updates the DOM without having to redraw all the webpage elements.
 This ensures that the actual DOM receive only the necessary data to repaint the UI.

 This is how it works,